Chimee

 of California, Irvine.

 I also teach Argument & Research through a social justice lens.
-My teaching positionality derives from theories of multimodality and multi-chanel approach towards composition.
+My teaching positionality derives from theories of multimodality and translingualism.
 My past research focused on the value for social justice pedagogy outside of traditional classroom spaces.

 Portfolio